dagger/dagger/docs/current/api/254103-build-custom-client.md

 ## Requirements

+You can create a Dagger GraphQL API client in any programming language.
+This tutorial demonstrates the process in the following languages:

+- Rust, using the [gql_client library](https://github.com/arthurkhlghatyan/gql-client-rs) (MIT License)
+- PHP, using the [php-graphql-client library](https://github.com/mghoneimy/php-graphql-client) (MIT License)

 This tutorial assumes that:

+- You have a basic understanding of the Rust or PHP programming languages.
+If not, [read the Rust tutorial](https://www.rust-lang.org/learn) or [read the PHP tutorial](https://www.php.net/manual/en/getting-started.php).
-- You have a development environment for your chosen programming language.
+- You have a development environment for Rust 1.65 (or later) or PHP 8.1 (or later).
+If not, [install Rust](https://www.rust-lang.org/tools/install) or [install PHP](https://www.php.net/manual/en/install.php).
 - You have Docker installed and running on the host system.
 If not, [install Docker](https://docs.docker.com/engine/install/).
 - You have the Dagger CLI installed on the host system.
 If not, [install the Dagger CLI](../cli/465058-install.md).

-This tutorial demonstrates the process of creating an API client in two dfferent programming languages:

-- Rust, using the [gql_client library](https://github.com/arthurkhlghatyan/gql-client-rs) (MIT License)
-- PHP, using the [php-graphql-client library](https://github.com/mghoneimy/php-graphql-client) (MIT License)

 ## Step 1: Select and install your GraphQL client library